thaolt/chip8emulator/libchip8emu/README.md

 ## Objectives

-* Portable, targets: Windows, POSIX or embedded devices Arduino, STM32, MSP430
+* Portable, targets: Windows, POSIX or embedded devices Arduino ATMEGA, STM32, MSP430
 * Flexible: opcodes handlers are function pointers so they can be overrided and/or expanded by library users
 * Opt to be compliance with ISO C99